-PHONE MEETING QUESTIONNAIRE CHECKLIST ☐ Call MCE at 831-796-1499 to confirm and verify that you are registered to vote and registered in the district of interest.
-You will be asked to provide identifying information including your California Driver's License number, the last for of your Social Security number and birthdate.
-Be prepared to provide responses to the following questions during the phone meeting: ☐ Will you be filing a candidate statement of qualifications?
+s is a primer for you to prepare for your phone meeting.
+You will answer a series of estions (sample below) to complete your candidate filing paperwork.
+Will you be filing a candidate statement of qualifications?
 Optional.
-(YES OR NO) ☐ Did you file your FPPC Form 501?
+(YES OR NO) Did you file your FPPC Form 501?
 (YES OR NO) The Form 501 is the candidate intention statement and is filed by all candidates.
 This must be filed before you raise or spend a single penny.
-FPPC Form 501 - file this form with MCE □ Do you anticipate to raise, spend or receive \$2,000 or more for your candidacy?
-(YES OR NO) If yes, a copy of the FPPC Form 410 should be filed with MCE If no (you do not anticipate spending \$2,000 or more), complete the FPPC Form 470.
-FPPC Form 410 - file this form with the Secretary of State (address in the instructions) and a copy with MCE FPPC Form 470 - file this form with MCE ☐ Did you complete and file a FPPC Form 700 this year to cover the 2019/2020 cycle?
-(YES OR NO) All candidates running for office are required to complete a Form 700 for their candidacy.
-If yes, make a copy of any schedules filed this year and complete a new cover sheet. → If no, complete the Form 700 and applicable schedules.
-FPPC Form 700 - file this form with MCE ☐ Did you create any contact information for a candidacy that you would like MCE to share with voters?
+FPPC Form 501 - file this form with MCE Do you anticipate to raise, spend or receive \$2,000 or more for your candidacy?
+(YES OR NO) If yes, a copy of the FPPC Form 410 should be filed with MCE If no (you do not anticipate spending \$2,000 or more), complete the FPPC Form 470 .
+FPPC Form 410 - file this form with the Secretary of State (address in the instructions) and a copy with MCE FPPC Form 470 - file this form with MCE Did you complete and file a FPPC Form 700 this year to cover the 2020/2021 cycle?
+(YES OR NO) All candidates running for office are required to complete a Form 700 for thei candidacy.
+If yes , make a copy of any schedules filed this year and complete a new cover sheet. →If no , complete the Form 700 and applicable schedules.
+FPPC Form 700 - file this form with MCE Did you create any contact information for a candidacy that you would like MCE to share with voters?
 Optional.
 (YES OR NO) With your permission, we will publish the contact information on our Candidate List that will be available for voters on MCE's website.
-Telephone numbers?
-Email address?
-Different mailing address (i.e. business address)?
-Website address? ☐ How would you like your name to appear on the ballot?
-Please note, candidates can do the following: John Smith in place of Johnathan Smith
+Telephone numbers?Email address?